 softdoc01

-The Documentary Software group, also known as «SoftDoc», is available at http://softwaredocumental.org/ and shares all its materials and developments with information and documentation professionals through its materials and activities sections.
+The Documental Software group, also known as «SoftDoc», is available at http://softwaredocumental.org/ and shares all its materials and developments with information and documentation professionals through its materials and activities sections.

 softdoc02

-The establishment of a research group focused on the characteristics of SoftDoc represents a shift in trend within fundamental research in Documentation Sciences, which are often anchored in past approaches.
+The creation of a research group focused on the characteristics of SoftDoc represents a shift in trend in fundamental research within Documentation Sciences, which are often anchored in past approaches.
 There is a movement toward the renewal of Documentation, using new information technologies as an indispensable tool, with the aim of inventing and exploiting new pathways for the management, organization, and utilization of current informational and documentary resources.
-SoftDoc embodies the change to which mblazquez.es subscribes and fully supports.
+SoftDoc embodies the change to which we at mblazquez.es have aligned ourselves and fully support.